Russian missiles kill at least 23 in Ukraine, wound over 100

 “We did not expect this.
 Now we feel like we don’t have a home again,” she said.

 Borzov said 36 houses were damaged and residents have been evacuated while a 24-hour hotline has been set up for information on those injured or missing.
-July 14 will be declared as a day of mourning for the region, he said.
+July 14 will be declared as a day of mourning, he said.

-Ukrainian military analyst Oleh Zhdanov said he thinks the attack mirrors previous ones on residential areas that Moscow launched “to try to pressure Kyiv to make some concessions.”
+Ukrainian military analyst Oleh Zhdanov said the attack mirrors previous ones on residential areas that Moscow has launched “to try to pressure Kyiv to make some concessions.”

 Before the missiles hit Vinnytsia, the president’s office reported the deaths of five civilians and the wounding of another eight in Russian attacks over the past day.
 One person was wounded when a missile damaged several buildings in the southern city of Mykolaiv early Thursday.
 A missile attack on Wednesday killed at least five people in the city.